volunteeringdata/volunteering-open-data-infrastructure/README.md

 - Based on a SHACL document
 - Give it a URI for the SHACL doc
 - Give it a URI for the data

-Publish a JSON-LD context (so that all you get is @context: URI and a JSON format).

 Give a proper JSON format for the main classes.